Welcome to the fourth step in our free professional learning series on class and student blogging!

 Here is an example of a threaded comment on a post:

-Refer to the following support documents for more information on dealing with comments:
+The great thing about comments is you have control over moderation and approval.
+Refer to the following support documents for more information on dealing with comments.

-Here are examples of comments on class blogs to check out how they’re used by educators and students.
+These examples of comments on class blogs to demonstrate just a few of the ways comments can be used by educators and students.

 - Two Truths and One Lie: A Culture Exchange (Miss Jordan’s grade 3/4 students in Australia had a commenting conversation with some of their blogging buddies in the USA)